Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ### Viewing available stages

+Central Admin, Catalog Manager and Developer can view the Stages.

 1. Navigate to *Topology > Stages*.

 The list of stages is displayed with the following information: